nba-comeback-dashboard/nba-comeback-dashboard.github.io/docs/_sources/analysis/20_is_new_18.rst.txt

 This means leads are *roughly* as safe as they have been, perhaps at most needing an extra basket to maintain the same level of security.

+In fact, the shift overall is not even as extreme as :doc:`the advantage a home team has over a road team </analysis/home_v_away>` when attempting a comeback.

 .. green-box::

     I should note that this result surprised me: when I first started throwing this